TheresaLui/SelfHelpContent_v2/articles/microsoft.databoxedge/ase-scopingquestions5.md

                 }
 	    ],
             "required": true
         },
 	{
 	     "id": "Runtime Status",
 	     "order": 300,
 	     "controlType": "dropdown",
-	     "displayLabel": "What is the runtime status of the Modules?
-"Running" or "BackOff"?", "watermarkText": "Choose an option",
+	     "displayLabel": "What is the runtime status of the Modules- Running or BackOff?", "watermarkText": "Choose an option",
              "dropdownOptions": [
                 {
                     "value": "Running",
                     "text": "Running"
                 },
 		{
                     "value": "Backoff",
                     "text": "Backoff"
-                }
+                },
                 {
                     "value": "dont_know_answer",
                     "text": "Do not know"
                 }
 	    ],
             "required": true
         },